loum/nparcel/doc/source/interfaces/dpfilter.rst

 new files.
 Valid Delivery Partner records are identified by an agent code that starts with a pre-defined token.

-Filtering rules per Alternate Delivery Partner are set in the Toll Parcel Portal configuration file under the ``filters`` section::
+Filtering rules per Alternate Delivery Partner are set in the Toll Outlet Portal configuration file under the ``filters`` section::

     [filters]